 Facts about giraffes

 They are short race runners hence unable to run for a long time.

 Their choice of food allows them to take water once in a while and not daily.

 They have to awkwardly spread their legs while having a drink at the sources.

 They sleep while standing.
 And are light sleepers, 10 minutes to 2 hours sleep is enough for a day.

 They have horn-like structures on their heads.
 These structures are known as ossicones.
-The male use them while fighting each other.
+The males use them while fighting each other.

-They spend most of their time eating since they have a huge demand of food each day.
-This helps them to be able to eat a whole approximately 45 kilograms of leaves.
-That tall huge body need to be well maintained.
+They spend most of their time eating since they have a huge demand for food each day.
+This helps them to be able to eat a whole of approximately 45 kilograms of leaves.
+That tall huge body needs to be well maintained.

 They walk by moving both legs on the same side of their body together.
-This explain why the walking posture is similar to a cat walking model.
+This explains why walking posture is similar to a cat walking model.

 Their gestation period is 15 months and gives birth to a single baby.
 They give birth while standing.
 So the baby practically drops almost 2 meters down into this world.
 What a start.